Experienced, certified teachers who wish to strengthen their skills in the areas of literacy and language development.

 What You Learn:

-The M.Ed. in Literacy Education with certification degree is designed with two areas of emphasis:
+The M.Ed. in Language and Literacy with certification degree is designed with two areas of emphasis:

 Area of Emphasis 1: Special Reading Teacher Track with Reading Specialist certification.
 This area of emphasis is for educators desiring to work as reading specialists in various public and private settings.
 The degree program meets the International Literacy Association's Standards for Reading Professionals (2010 revision).
 This program leads to Missouri Special Reading certification.
 This certificate is not available as an initial certificate; candidates must already be certified teachers.

-Area of Emphasis 2: English for Speakers of Other Languages Teacher Track with ESOL certification here
+Area of Emphasis 2: English Language Learners Teacher Track with ELL certification here

 How You Learn: